twlndark/twlndark/README.md

 ---
 #### before you interact ( disclaimer )

-I have an 'out of sight, out of mind' perspective on people; I don't tend to remember them unless I interact daily.
+I have an 'out of sight, out of mind' perspective on people; I don't tend to remember them fully unless we interact daily.
 While I don't mind becoming close with someone, I don't really understand or maintain any type of relationships
 </details>
 </div>